open-pioneer/trails-starter/docs/tutorials/HowToProvideAnAPI.md

 </html>
 ```

-Thereupon it is possible to call the provided methods on the returned API instance.
+Now it is possible to call the provided methods on the returned API instance.
-To do this, simple call the method on the returned API:
+To do this, simply call the method on the returned API:

 ```html
 <!-- src/sites/empty/index.html -->